|

 In this course you will:

---- gain familiarity with major philosophical schools, including Socrates' ethics, Epicureanism, Stoicism, divine command theory, utilitarianism, Confucianism, feminist ethics, Kant's ethics, and Nietzsche's critique of morality;
+--- gain familiarity with major philosophical schools, including Socrates' rationalism, virtue ethics, Epicureanism, Stoicism, divine command theory, utilitarianism, Confucianism, Kant's ethics, and Nietzsche's critique of morality;

---- develop informed, reasoned positions regarding these views, and use them to evaluate actions, traits of character, and ways of life;
+--- develop informed, reasoned positions regarding these views, and use them to come to particular judgments of right and wrong action, good and bad character;

 --- explore the function and structure of moral justification;